THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-But even if you have a plan, or even if you are in the process of creating a plan, there are pitfalls that you must avoid.
+But even if you have a plan, or even if you are in the process of creating a plan, there are financial pitfalls that you must avoid.

 If you’ve made these mistakes, don’t feel bad as many others have as well.

 The important thing is that you begin to work on fixing them so that you can still get ahead.

-But you should still take some notes so you can avoid falling for them in the future.
+But you should still take some notes so you can ensure you don’t fall for them in the future.

-11 Biggest Financial Planning Mistakes To Avoid
+13 Biggest Financial Planning Mistakes You Make

 #1.
 Not Taking Action On Your Plan

 You put all your time and effort into creating your plan and get excited thinking about your financial goals and dreams becoming a reality.

-Then you take a week off.
 That week turns into a month.
 Next thing you know, you have completely forgotten about your plan.

 Make sure you don’t stop once your plan is made.